resourceguru/api-docs/endpoints/reports/client.md

-name | string | Name of this Resource. image | string | Image of this Resource. booked | integer | Time booked in minutes for this Resource. unbooked | integer | Time unbooked in minutes for this Resource. availability | integer | Availability in minutes for this Resource: `booked + unbooked`. waiting_list | integer | Time on waiting list in minutes for this Resource. utilization | integer | Utilization ratio between `0` and `1` for this Resource. url | string | URL shortcut to view this Resource. resource_type | string | Resource Type String earliest_available_period | string | Resource Earlist Available Period
+name | string | Name of this Resource. image | string | Image of this Resource. booked | integer | Time booked in minutes for this Resource. waiting_list | integer | Time on waiting list in minutes for this Resource. url | string | URL shortcut to view this Resource. resource_type | string | Resource Type String earliest_available_period | string | Resource Earlist Available Period